dlc2action

 └── episode_epoch50_newdata.pickle

-You can find a more detailed explanation of the structure at dlc2action.project
+You can find a more detailed explanation of the structure at dlc2action.project.

 Training

-When you want to start your experiments, just create a dlc2action.project.project.Project
+When you want to start your experiments, just create a dlc2action.project.project.Project instance again

 (or use the one you created